The Department undertakes rigorous legal research of international and domestic importance. It has significant research strengths in the areas of:

 The Department’s research strategy, as set out in the Research Strategic Plan 2007-2009 (doc, ~128kb), is focused upon:

-- collaborative research, fostered primarily through three significant research concentrations: the Asia-Pacific Business Regulation Group, the Workplace and Corporate Law Research Group, and the Taxation Law and Policy Research Institute
+- collaborative research, fostered primarily through three significant research concentrations: the Asia-Pacific Business Regulation Group, the Workplace and Corporate Law Research Group, and the Taxation Law and Policy Research Group

 - external engagement, by forming research linkages with government, industry and professional bodies